vihaanphilip/Simple-login-system/README.md

 **Tokens:**

 Tokens (JWT) are used in this system to authenticate a user's login.
 Each token lasts for 1 minute.
 This is done so that users do not have to log in every time they refresh the page.

+**Login Tracking**

+Additionally, this app tracks and logs each user's login activities.
+Every time a user logs in, the system records the login event and stores it in a separate database called logins.db.
+The logins.db database keeps a history of all successful login attempts, along with the associated user information and timestamps.
+This feature provides valuable insights into user activity and login patterns.